 Referrals to a VRT are made by a VR counselor if it is determined that VRT services are required.

-Adult Referrals
+Referrals

-Adult customers who are blind or visually impaired are referred to the VRT for services.
+Customers who are blind or visually impaired are referred to the VRT for services.
 All exceptions for not being referred to VRT for services must be documented in a case note by the VR counselor.
 Customers who are blind or visually impaired and who have severe functional limitations may be referred if VRT services are needed.

-Adult customers who plan to receive surgery or treatment that is expected to improve their vision above legal blindness and that is more than 90 days in the future must not be referred to a VRT unless the customer demonstrates critical needs before surgery.
+Customers who plan to receive surgery or treatment that is expected to improve their vision above legal blindness and that is more than 90 days in the future must not be referred to a VRT unless the customer demonstrates critical needs before surgery.
 The VR counselor must consider the VRT's availability before making the referral.

 The VR counselor creates a service record for the referral for VRT services.
 The reason for the referral and the instructions for assessment and training are documented in the Specification Description section of the service record and, if necessary, discussed during the staffing session.